-The Autonomous Vertical Profiler (AVP) casts a YSI 6600 sonde slowly from the surface to the bottom every 30 minutes.
+The Institute’s Autonomous Vertical Profilers (AVP) cast a YSI Exo or 6600 sonde slowly from the surface to the bottom every 30 minutes.
 Data collected includes: Depth, Temperature, Salinity, Chlorophyll, Dissolved Oxygen, Turbidity, and at some sites, pH.
 In addition, wind speed and direction data is collected during each cast.
-This data is uploaded to IMS nightly where it is processed, plotted and archived.
-There are two AVPs in the New River at Stones and Morgan Bays.
-A third AVP is located approximately 4 km downstream from the New Bern/Highway 55 bridge.
-In the past, there have been AVPs stationed at other locations in the Neuse River.
-Data from the New River is available starting June 2008.
-The Neuse River data from various locations goes back to May 2003.
+This data is uploaded to IMS as it is collected where it is processed, plotted and archived.
+Historical AVP data going back as far as 2003 is available from several sites including:

 Above-right are examples of the types of graphs generated daily from the data.
 (By clicking on the graph, you can view it larger.)
-For more information about this data, please click here or contact Ryan Neve from the Luettich lab.
+For more information about this data please contact Tony Whipple from the Luettich lab.

 The Neuse River Estuary Modeling and Monitoring Project (ModMon) is a collaborative effort between the University of North Carolina Institute of Marine Sciences and the North Carolina Department of Environmental and Natural Resources (NC-DENR).
 The project involves modeling and monitoring of water quality and environmental conditions in North Carolina’s Neuse River Estuary (pictured left).
 This collection of data allows assessment of nutrient-eutrophication dynamics, algal blooms, hypoxia, fish kills and other public health concerns.

 ModMon is funded by the North Carolina Department of Environment and Natural Resources (Division of Water Quality, DWQ), the Lower Neuse Basin Association (LNBA), and the Neuse River Compliance Association (NRCA).
-For further information, please go to the ModMon website or contact Nathan Hall from the Paerl Lab.
+For further information, please go to the ModMon website or contact Nathan Hall.